JulianDomingo/coursera/machine_learning/week2.md

     * (C++ example): theta.transpose() \* x;
 * Vectorized Gradient Descent:
   * theta = theta - (learning\_rate \* sum(vector<sub>i</sub>) from i to n
+* **Octave by default interprets math operators to be matrix operations by default.**
+  * Have to add "dot" character to do element-wise computation.

 #### Excercises
 * Matrix Inverse-Vector Products: inverse matrix is common operation in ML